MicrosoftDocs/cpp-docs/docs/windows/windows-runtime-cpp-template-library-wrl.md

  Shows how to consume custom Windows Runtime components from WRL by creating an IDL file from the .winmd metadata.

  [Walkthrough: Connecting Using Tasks and XML HTTP Requests](../parallel/concrt/walkthrough-connecting-using-tasks-and-xml-http-requests.md)
- Shows how to use the [IXMLHTTPRequest2](http://msdn.microsoft.com/en-us/bbc11c4a-aecf-4d6d-8275-3e852e309908) and [IXMLHTTPRequest2Callback](http://msdn.microsoft.com/en-us/aa4b3f4c-6e28-458b-be25-6cce8865fc71) interfaces together with tasks to send HTTP GET and POST requests to a web service in a Universal Windows Platform app.
+ Shows how to use the [IXMLHTTPRequest2](http://msdn.microsoft.com/en-us/bbc11c4a-aecf-4d6d-8275-3e852e309908) and [IXMLHTTPRequest2Callback](http://msdn.microsoft.com/en-us/aa4b3f4c-6e28-458b-be25-6cce8865fc71) interfaces together with tasks to send HTTP GET and POST requests to a web service in a UWP app.

  [Bing Maps Trip Optimizer sample](http://code.msdn.microsoft.com/Bing-Maps-trip-optimizer-c4e037f7)
- Uses the `HttpRequest` class that's defined in [Walkthrough: Connecting Using Tasks and XML HTTP Requests](../parallel/concrt/walkthrough-connecting-using-tasks-and-xml-http-requests.md) in the context of a complete Universal Windows Platform app.
+ Uses the `HttpRequest` class that's defined in [Walkthrough: Connecting Using Tasks and XML HTTP Requests](../parallel/concrt/walkthrough-connecting-using-tasks-and-xml-http-requests.md) in the context of a complete UWP app.

  [Creating a Windows Runtime DLL component with C++ sample](http://code.msdn.microsoft.com/windowsapps/Creating-a-Windows-Runtime-6c399797)
  Shows how to use the Windows Runtime C++ Template Library to create an in-process DLL component and consume it from C++/CX, JavaScript, and C#.